 Where will the memorial be?

 The proposed site is the National Memorial Arboretum.
 The Arboretum is the UK’s year-round centre for remembrance at Alrewas, near Lichfield, Staffordshire.
-We have not yet commenced the memorial application process.

 Who will design and make the memorial?